-The main idea of the limited-bandwidth Hydro-pneumatic active suspension is to use the active device to control the system dynamics around the body resonance and to allow passive elements to exercise suitable control for higher frequency components.
+The main idea of LBA suspension is to utilize the active device to control the system dynamics around the body resonance and to also allow passive elements to exercise suitable control for the higher frequency components.
 The active suspension systems offer the best overall performance, but are considerably impractical, because of extremely high cost involved.
-The limitedbandwidth Hydro-pneumatic active suspension is more practical and performs nearly as well [1-3].
+The LBA suspension is more practical and performs nearly as well [1-3].
 Other researcher [4] developed a methodology for the design and evaluation of a slow-active vehicle suspension system.
 They designed an optimal multivariable controller for a full car model in terms of seven degrees-of-freedom.
 This controller requires a linear quadratic regulator form with supplementary states to add integral action.
 Their results showed that the slow-active systems offer significant improvements in controlling body resonances.
 This system consumes low power compared to active systems.
 This fact is recorded in the vehicle literature over the past few years [5].

 Ahmed El-Betar Department of Mechanical Engineering Faculty of Eng., Benha University Benha, Egypt Dacbetar@yahoo.com Mina M.S.
-Kaldas Dept. of Automotive and Tractor Eng., .Faculty of Eng., Minia University Minia, Egypt mms_kaldas@yahoo.com
+Kaldas Dept. of Automotive and Tractor Eng., .Faculty of Eng., Minia University Minia, Egypt mms\kaldas@yahoo.com

 Several control strategies for active and slow active are used [6-9].
 Recently, a Model Reference Control (MRC) strategy for active suspension System is developed [10].
-The MRC technique utilizes both wheelbase preview concepts and suspension look-ahead preview and the MRC methodology depended on an ideal hybrid skyhook-groundhook concept and also MRC technique utilizes 8 Proportional-Integral-Derivative controllers for body and each wheel control.
-Their results showed that, the proposed MRC strategy with the PID controllers are able to track the performance of the ideal hybrid skyhook-groundhook system, and provided significant improvements in both ride comfort and road holding.
-It is clear from the previous literature that more investigations of limited-bandwidth Hydro-pneumatic active suspension are required.
-In this work, the LQR and Fuzzy Logic Control (FLC) are used to evaluate the vehicle ride performance for Limited bandwidth hydro-pneumatic active suspension (LBA).
+The MRC technique utilized both wheelbase preview concepts and suspension look-ahead preview and the MRC methodology depended on an ideal hybrid skyhook-ground hook concept.
+MRC technique utilized 8 PID controller for each wheels and body control.
+The proposed MRC strategy with controller PID was able to track the performance of an ideal hybrid skyhookground-hook system and provided a significant improvements in road holding and ride comfort together.
+It is clear from the previous literature that more investigations of LBA suspension are required.
+In this work, the LQR and Fuzzy Logic Control (FLC) are used to evaluate the vehicle ride performance for LBA suspension (LBA).
 Also, the power demand for LBA with LQR and FLC are evaluated and discussed.